charleso/git-training/head.md

 ```

 So what is this `master` exactly?
+You probably already know that it's a branch,
-A branch obviously, but what is that _really_?
+but what is that?

 Let's take a detour.